 The judge will hand down their report in the presence of the creditors convened on the date (within 15 days of the request) set by the president of the district court.
 On such date, the creditors are heard, they declare the amount of their claims, and they decide whether they approve or reject the request for stay of payments.

 The stay of payments may be granted only with the approval of the majority of creditors representing three-quarters of the aggregate debt.

 After the meeting of the creditors, the district court hands down its opinion, which is transmitted, together with the relevant documents, to the attorney general of the Supreme Court.

 The Supreme Court hands down its decision within eight days.
 If the Supreme Court grants a stay of payments, it determines its duration and appoints one or more commissioners.

 The management body of the debtor stays in place during the stay of payments but acts under the supervision of a commissioner.
-The creditors' rights are suspended for the duration of the proceeding subject to financial collateral arrangements and set-off and netting arrangements (see Section II.iv).
-The stay of payments only applies to the commitments entered into before such stay of payments was granted.
+The creditors' rights are suspended for the duration of the proceeding, subject to financial collateral arrangements and set-off and netting arrangements (see Section II.iv).
+The stay of payments applies only to the commitments entered into before such a stay of payments was granted.

 The purpose of controlled management is to allow either a reorganisation or an orderly winding up of the debtor through the realisation and distribution of its assets.

 Upon the filing of the application, unless the financial situation of the debtor appears to be hopeless, the district court issues a first judgment including the appointment of a delegated judge to examine the debtor's affairs and to report to the court.
 If the debtor's prospects for reorganisation (or orderly liquidation) are not realistic, bankruptcy will be the only alternative.